deskpro/react-components/docs/utils/strings/string_interpolate.md

 =========================
 Interpolate placeholder values found in the given string.

-The given string may contain placeholder values in the form of #{placeholder} which are replaced by the values found in the given object.
+The given string may contain placeholder values in the form of $placeholder$ which are replaced by the values found in the given object.

 ```js
 function stringInterpolate(str: string, values: object): string